• Skip to content

 • Serve and garnish with chopped parsley.

-Close up view of paella with shrimp, smoked sausage, tomatoes, onions, peas, garlic, and saffron
+This is my everyday paella: an easy one pot meal with shrimp, smoked sausage, tomatoes, onions, peas, garlic, and saffron.

 Meat substitutions in this recipe are easy to make since they’re cooked separately from everything else.
 If you don’t like shrimp, you can use some other seafood like scallops, and if you don’t like sausage, you can substitute with chicken chunks.
 Just be sure to saute them first, cooking until tender or to your preference, transfer to a plate, and stir them back in at the end of the recipe.